 - Mechanical failures: Issues like brake failure or tire blowouts can cause a rider to lose control, especially if the bike hasn’t been properly maintained.

 Even low-speed accidents can cause serious injuries like broken bones, head trauma, or road rash.
-Because of this increased risk, wearing a helmet and protective gear is especially important for motorcyclists.
+Because of this increased risk, wearing a motorcycle helmet and protective gear is especially important for motorcyclists.
+Common motorcycle injuries include:

 - Head injuries